 2. What do puppies cost?

 While we do not charge for our pups, it is required that you have the financial ability to care for this dog and to keep it safe.
-Pups are placed in homes that we feel can afford to take the same care of the dog that we would if the dog were to stay with us.
-This involves regular vet care, it involves feeding a high quality diet, it involves purchasing health insurance for the dog through Trupanion.
-We will pay a performance salary for each litter born to a female and each litter a male has sired.
 We have a contract that you will be required to sign that acknowledges your responsibilities and ownership rights while in the guardian home program.

 3. What am I responsible for care wise?